Trading tools for crypto assets

-There will be Discord channel where people can discuss them as well general trading.
+There will be a Discord channel where people can discuss them as well as general trading.
 Various articles and videos will cover them in future.
 There will also be consultation opportunities for people who need more help in using them.

-The subscription also contains updates of these tools.
-Including necessary parameter adjustments when markets change their behavior.
+The subscription also contains updates of these tools, including necessary parameter adjustments when markets change their behavior.

 To get a notification when this service is available please fill out this form.

 Please enter a correct email address, otherwise you cannot be notified.

 BELLA is for trading BTC and altcoins over the mid term.
 Shows new buy & sell signals every few weeks.

 BELLA is simple but also flexible.
 Consists of multiple options that trigger different algorithms under certain conditions.
 It can also trade altcoins with the help of BTC signals.

 It uses various methods to suppress chop trades.
 Thus avoids the biggest problem of most trading systems that costs many profits during sideways moves.

 Choose a preferred profit/risk level.
 More profits mean higher risk & more loss trades, but more gains in the long run.